Teachers College Reading and Writing Project: Curriculum and research

 TCRWP was founded by Lucy Calkins in 1981.
 Prior to founding the Project, Calkins was a researcher working with Donald Graves on the first research study on writing funded by the National Institute of Education.

 After founding the Project, Calkins developed methodologies designed to increase the amount of writing in classrooms, such as the use of texts as models for writing.
 In its early years, the work of the Project was focused primarily on supporting writing instruction, later this focus widened to include reading and support for all components of balanced literacy.
 By 2013, the Project had affiliations with over 600 schools and an extensive involvement in New York City's education system, working with hundreds of districts and whole cities such as Chicago, Albany, and Seattle, as well as internationally in Israel, Sweden, Jordan, and others.

 Curriculum developed by Project staff supports a balanced literacy approach to reading and writing instruction that is in wide use across the United States.
 Calkins and TCRWP have tailored the approach to the Common Core Standards by increasing the amount of nonfiction, including more discussion of difficult texts and decreasing the amount of time devoted to personal writing.
 The "Writer's Workshop" model is based on the idea that children are natural writers.

-According to the New York Times, TCRWP and Lucy Calkins have been "architects" of New York City's balanced literacy program in schools.
+According to The New York Times, TCRWP and Lucy Calkins were "architects" of New York City's balanced literacy program in schools.
 New York Magazine referred to Calkins as "looked upon nationally as a godmother of whole-language learning."
-Balanced Literacy took off under Mayor Michael Bloomberg who mandated the approach in 2003, and turned to Lucy Calkins as an early advocate of the approach, which factored into the "Reading Wars" nationally in the debate between phonics vs. whole-language instruction.
+Balanced Literacy took off under Mayor Michael Bloomberg, who mandated the approach in 2003 and turned to Lucy Calkins as an early advocate of the approach, which factored into the "Reading Wars" nationally in the debate between phonics vs. whole-language instruction.
 In New York City schools that work closely with TCRWP, 20% more students performed at or above standards on the state's English Language Arts test in 2016.
-At least 10,000 New York City teachers have attended Project workshops and TCRWP holds millions of dollars in city contracts.
+At least 10,000 New York City teachers attended Project workshops and TCRWP held millions of dollars in city contracts.

-The TCRWP has published Units of Study in Writing for Grades K-8, Units of Study in Reading for Grades K-8, and Units of Study in Phonics for Grades K-1.
-The Units of Study curriculum guide books and "workshop" model centers on independent student work in combination with teacher modeling and one-on-one and small-group guidance.
+The TCRWP published Units of Study in Writing for Grades K-8, Units of Study in Reading for Grades K-8, and Units of Study in Phonics for Grades K-1.
+The Units of Study curriculum guide books and "workshop" model centered on independent student work in combination with teacher modeling and one-on-one and small-group guidance.

-The Project has also published a Classroom Library Series through Heinemann, which includes books for grades K-8 from more than 50 different publishers.
-These books are designed for students who read both on grade level and below, and each library contains between 450 and 700 titles spanning from fiction and nonfiction genres such as classics, sports, science, mystery, fantasy, biography, and history, and features a strong social justice component.
+The Project also published a Classroom Library Series through Heinemann, which included books for grades K-8 from more than 50 different publishers.
+These books were designed for students who read both on grade level and below, and each library contains between 450 and 700 titles spanning from fiction and nonfiction genres such as classics, sports, science, mystery, fantasy, biography, and history, and features a strong social justice component.

-The Project also jointly operates Reading Rescue, a literacy intervention program, in hundreds of schools in New York City.
+The Project also jointly operated Reading Rescue, a literacy intervention program, in hundreds of schools in New York City.